Suge Knight: Personal life

 On November 3, 1989, Knight married Sharitha Lee Golden in Las Vegas.

 In October 2023, Suge Knight co-founded a podcast with Breakbeat Media.

 Personal and legal troubles

 1995 convictions

-In a 1995 federal case, Knight pleaded no contest and was sentenced to five years' probation for assaulting two rappers in the summer of 1992 at a Hollywood recording studio.
+In a 1995 case, Knight pleaded no contest and was sentenced to five years' probation for assaulting two rappers in the summer of 1992 at a Hollywood recording studio.

 1996 probation violation leading to incarceration

 On October 22, 1996, Knight was sent to jail pending a hearing on the probation violation that happened on September 7, 1996, when Suge Knight and his Death Row entourage including Tupac Shakur attacked Orlando Anderson, a Crips gang member.
 Knight was then sentenced to nine years in prison on February 28, 1997, for the probation violation but was granted early release and was let out of FCI Sheridan on August 6, 2001.

 2003 conviction and incarceration

-In 2003, Knight was sent to prison again (for ten months) for violating parole when he struck a parking lot attendant, and reoccurring gang affiliation in 2002.
+In 2003, Knight was sent to prison again, this time for ten months, for violating parole when he struck a parking lot attendant, and reoccurring gang affiliation in 2002.
 Death Row's income rapidly declined during Knight's recurrent incarceration.